NightRider92/arduino-laser-communication/README.md

 **Issues**
 As this is an experiment for learning purposes, I've noticed that the "delayMicroseconds()" function is not 100% accurate and when sending long messages delays start drifting.
 When they drift from original value data cannot be properly read.
 This is countered by decreasing delay value by 5 microseconds every 25 characters.
-Seems to be working.
+Seems to be working for some fixed number of characters.
+Maybe interrupts should be used, but this was done for learning purposes.
 Arduino is not "hard-realtime" system.

 **Sender device**